NREL/Spawn/doc/readthedocs/sphinx/tips_and_tricks/tips_and_tricks.rst

 For comparison purposes, clones of the middle zones were done.

+.. _fig-multistory-with-cloned-middle-zones:

 .. figure:: media/image008.png
    :alt: Multistory with cloned middle zones.
    :name: fig:multistory-with-cloned-middle-zones
+   :align: center
-   :width: 90.0%
+   :width: 50.0%

    Multistory with cloned middle zones.
-   [fig:multistory-with-cloned-middle-zones.]

 And, finally, the entire building was created:

+.. _fig-multistory-building-fully-cloned:

 .. figure:: media/image009.png
    :alt: Multistory building – fully cloned.
    :name: fig:multistory-building-fully-cloned
+   :align: center
-   :width: 90.0%
+   :width: 50.0%

    Multistory building – fully cloned.
-   [fig:multistory-building-fully-cloned.]

 The building is autosized.
 For convenience in comparison, the extreme summer and winter days were used for autosizing and the simulation was